Create agent flows

 Detailed steps

-Exercise 1 - Create agent action to retrieve data from Dataverse
+Exercise 1 - Create a tool to retrieve data property data from Dataverse

-Task 1.1 - Create agent flow to retrieve a property
+Task 1.1 - Create the Get Property agent flow

 -